Concentration Inequalities for Branching Random Walk: Introduction

 where $S_n = X_1 + X_2 + ... + X_n$, $p_{1}(x_1)p_{2}(x_2) ... p_n(x_n)$ is the probability density of $(x_1, ...x_n)$ (here and throughout we use $p_i(x_i)$ for $p_i(x_i| u_{i-1})$ for notational simplicity).

-In algorithm analysis and random graphs study, which are described as graph evolution stochastic process (see e.g. \cite{Karp_Sipser 1981}, \cite{Wormald1}, \cite{Wormald2}, \cite{Wormald Ann.
+In algorithm analysis and random graphs study, which are modelled as graph evolution stochastic processes (see e.g. \cite{Karp_Sipser 1981}, \cite{Wormald1}, \cite{Wormald2}, \cite{Wormald Ann.
 App Prob}, \cite{Wormald in Warsaw} and references therein), the differential equation method (DEM) started in 80's.
 Recently DEM has obtained some important results and received increasingly attention.
-The procedure of DEM consists of (a) verifying that the random parameters concerned concentrate around their means, and (b) finding solutions to the differential equations satisfied the means.
+The procedure of DEM (see \cite{Wormald1} for a general framework, and \cite{Warnke2019} for its stronger version) consists of (a) verifying that the random parameters concerned concentrate around their means, and (b) finding solutions to the differential equations satisfied the means.
 Concentration inequalities (e.g. Heoffding-Azuma inequalities) are used to prove concentration phenomena in DEM.

 However, concentration inequalities can only deal with random walk process (RW), while there are large class of problems where the random process is branching random walk (BRW), for example K-SAT/q-COL to mention a few (\cite{Liu K-SAT/q-COL}).
 The probability density of BRW is (\cite{C. Liu Chernoff Bound BRW} \cite{Liu K-SAT/q-COL})